angoca/db2-index/Home.md

   * How to identify a backup timestamp in Networker.
 Ideas for DB2 (Spanish).
 Andres Gomez.
 2016.
 Blog - http://angocadb2.blogspot.com.co/2016/11/restore-database-from-backup-in.html
 * Non-root installation
   * db2rfe for non-root installations.
 Ideas for DB2 (Spanish).
 Andres Gomez.
 2016.
 Blog - http://angocadb2.blogspot.com.co/2016/01/db2rfe-for-non-root-instalations.html
+* Not logged initially
+  * How to identify if a table has the not logged initially attribute.
+Ideas for DB2 (Spanish).
+Andres Gomez.
+2015.
+Blog - http://angocadb2.blogspot.com.co/2015/12/how-to-identify-if-table-has-not-logged.html

 * num_initfenced
   * DB2 Tips n Tricks Part 46 - How to Find Fenced User ID for an Instance.
 DB2-LUW-ACADEMY.
 Video - https://www.youtube.com/watch?v=tFonyCpVisU